National Organization for Women: Racial justice

-NOW has been involved in the civil rights struggle since the 1966 and advocates for equal opportunities for women of color in all areas of society, such as employment, education & health care.
+NOW has been involved in the civil rights struggle since 1966, and advocates for equal opportunities for women of color in all areas of society, such as employment, education & health care.

 LGBTQIA+ rights

 NOW supports LGBTQIA+ rights as one of its core issues.
 NOW president Terry O'Neill has said the struggle against transphobia is a feminist issue.
 NOW has affirmed that "trans women are women, trans girls are girls."
 In a further statement NOW said that "trans women are women.
 They deserve equal opportunity, health care, a safe community & workplace, and they deserve to play sports.
 They have a right to have their identity respected without conforming to perceived sex and gender identity standards.
 We stand with you."
 NOW has said that "'debate' about trans girls and women in school sports spreads transphobia and bigotry through the false lens of 'fairness'" that amounts to a hate campaign.
+NOW has further said that "waging a hate campaign against trans people is not feminist."
+NOW supports the use of inclusive language.

+On January 28, 2025, NOW and more than 170 other women's rights organizations issued an open letter condemning the persecution of transgender people under the second Trump administration.
+The letter described Executive Order 14166, which defined legal recognition of women strictly by reproductive biology and sought to restrict transgender rights, as "cruel and lawless".
+The organizations argued that its true intent was to stigmatize and discriminate against transgender, nonbinary, and intersex people while enforcing gender stereotypes.

 Goals

 Betty Friedan and Pauli Murray wrote the organization's Statement of Purpose in 1966.
-The statement described the purpose of NOW as "To take action to bring women into full participation in the mainstream of American society now, exercising all privileges and responsibilities thereof in truly equal partnership with men."
+The statement described the purpose of NOW as "to take action to bring women into full participation in the mainstream of American society now, exercising all privileges and responsibilities thereof in truly equal partnership with men."
 The six core issues that NOW addresses are abortion and reproductive health services access, violence against women, constitutional equality, promoting diversity/ending racism, lesbian rights, and economic justice, with these issues having various sub-issues.
 The organization goes about creating these changes through laborious lobbying, rallies, marches, and conferences.
 NOW focuses on a variety of issues deploying multiple strategies, causing it to be an organization in which a comprehensive goal is envisaged and performed.

 Priorities mentioned above were pursued to ultimately secure constitutional amendments guaranteeing these rights.
 Even though discrimination on the basis of sex was illegal, the federal government was not taking an active role in enforcing the constitutional amendments and the new policies.
 NOW sought to apply pressure to employers, local governments, and the federal government to uphold anti-discrimination policies.
 Through litigation, political pressure, and physical marches, NOW members held an authoritative stance leading to recognition in court cases, such as NOW v.
 Scheidler and Weeks v.
 Southern Bell.